jbloomlab/barcoded_flu_pdmH1N1/data/flu_sequences/pacbio_amplicons/README.md

 - `wt_nt`: nucleotide in CA09 at a given sited numbered in `ORF_position`
 - `ORF_position`: nucleotide position in CA09
 - `sequenced_ORF_1`, `sequenced_ORF_2`, `termini5`, `termini3`: nucleotide position in named features

+In the [fluCA09_features.yaml](fluCA09_features.yaml) NEP is defined to have only one variant tag because after splicing NEP mRNA looses variant tag, all other segments have 2 tags.

+M segment primers probably don't capture M2 very well because part of the primers used to linearize M segment reads overlap the 5' splice site in the M2 and so don't align fully.
+M2 is, therefore, not included in [fluCA09.gb](fluCA09.gb).